Terminator (solar): Lunar terminator illusion

-The lunar terminator (or tilt) illusion is an optical illusion arising from the erroneous expectation of an observer on Earth that the direction of sunlight illuminating the Moon (i.e. a line perpendicular to the terminator) should correspond with the position of the Sun, but does not appear to do so.
-The cause of the illusion is simply the observer not taking into account that the observed slope of a light ray will change across the sky because of the lack of visual clues to establish 3D perspective.
+The lunar terminator (or tilt) illusion is an optical illusion arising from the expectation of an observer on Earth that the direction of sunlight illuminating the Moon (i.e. a line perpendicular to the terminator) should correspond with the position of the Sun, but does not appear to do so.
+The illusion results from misinterpreting the arrangement of objects in the sky according to intuition based on planar geometry.

 Scientific significance

 Examination of a terminator can yield information about the surface of a planetary body; for example, the presence of an atmosphere can create a fuzzier terminator.
 As the particles within an atmosphere are at a higher elevation, the light source can remain visible even after it has set at ground level.
 These particles scatter the light, reflecting some of it to the ground.
 Hence, the sky can remain illuminated even after the sun has set.
 Images showing a planetary terminator can be used to map topography: the position of the tip of a mountain behind the terminator line is measured when the Sun still or already illuminates it while the base of the mountain remains in shadow.

 Low Earth orbit satellites take advantage of the fact that certain polar orbits set near the terminator do not suffer from eclipse, therefore their solar cells are continuously lit by sunlight.
-Such orbits are called dawn-dusk orbits, a type of sun-synchronous orbit.
+Such orbits are called dawn-dusk orbits, a type of Sun-synchronous orbit.
 This prolongs the operational life of a LEO satellite, as onboard battery life is prolonged.
 It also enables specific experiments that require minimum interference from the Sun, as the designers can opt to install the relevant sensors on the dark side of the satellite.